-Back L-R: Charlotte Smith, Sophie Kurys, Eleanor Dupkus, Mary Nesbitt, Jeanne Winter, Margaret Danhauser, Dorothy Hunter
+Back, L-R: Charlotte Smith, Sophie Kurys, Eleanor Dupkus, Mary Nesbitt, Joanne Winter, Margaret Danhauser, Dorothy Hunter

-Middle: Dorothy Maguire, Dorothy wind, Marie Anderson Chaperone, Johnny Gottselig Manager, Gloria Marks, Anne Jane Thompson, Madelyn English
+Middle, L-R: Dorothy Maguire, Dorothy Wind, Marie Anderson (Chaperone), Johnny Gottselig (Manager), Gloria Marks, Anne Jane Thompson, Madelyn English

 The Belles won the post-season play-off Championship (equivalent to the men's Major League World Series).
 They played Kenosha, defeating them 3 straight in a best of 5 series to become the first World Champions of Girls Professional Baseball.

 They were a powerful team on the field and at the plate.
 Joanne Winter, the top hurler for the Belles won 33 games while only losing 10.
 She was backed by Mary Nesbitt who added 26 to the win column.
 Power players, Irene Hickson and Mickey Maguire held down the catcher spot.
 It was stated that Maguire mirrored Hall of Famer, Mickey Cochrane, behind the plate.
 At bat she was a hitter to be dealt with, banging out 59 hits and scoring 39 runs.